Surgical Orthodontics From Your Orthodontists in Vernon

 What’s involved with these procedures?

-Before surgical orthodontics take place, orthodontic treatment usually happens in order to align teeth so that they fit correctly together after surgery is performed.
+Before the procedure takes place, orthodontic treatment usually happens in order to align teeth so that they fit correctly together after surgery is performed.
 Orthodontic treatment continues for a time after surgery to bring teeth into their final, optimal positions for good function.

 What risks are involved?

-While orthognathic surgery has been performed for many years and has a high success rate, as is the case with any medical surgery, there are certain risks involved.
+While this procedure has been performed for many years and has a high success rate, as is the case with any medical surgery, there are certain risks involved.
 Patients are encouraged to contact their oral surgeon with any questions or concerns they have about the risks associated with this treatment.

 What rewards are involved?